Make your garden less attractive to slugs and snails

 Keep it clean

-Slugs and snails prefer young plants, cabbage leaves, your best lettuce heads, and old leaves or half-decayed ones.
+Slugs and snails prefer young plants, cabbage leaves, your best heads of lettuce, and old or half-decayed leaves.

-So you'll want to get rid of yellow and shriveled leaves right away.
+So remove yellow and shriveled leaves right away.

 On to the next tip: